 Much of what follows more or less tallies with the Who biographies and reference books that line my shelves, many of which are among the best ever written about a rock band.
 Daltrey, the eldest of the four, confirms that in many ways he was the odd one out, the least sociable, the one who stayed sober to drive the others home, and the one most likely to decline when the pills and joints were passed around.
 “Pete used to say that, as individuals, we were three geniuses and ‘just the singer’,” writes Daltrey, in the first of many asides that draw attention to their combative relationship, conceding that, “We were different from all the other bands.
 We were different from each other.”
 That’s certainly true.

 Daltrey was also the first to marry – and divorce – and his decision to abandon first wife Jackie and son Simon triggered a row with his father that ended in blows.
-When able, however, Daltrey nobly takes care of the family he deserted, just as he does the three other children that have resulted from his libidinous habits.
+When able, however, Daltrey nobly takes care of the family he left behind, just as he does the three other children that have resulted from his libidinous habits.
 At heart, he’s a home-loving (and home-improving) family man, the dad to an additional son and two daughters with his wife Heather, whom he married almost 50 years ago and to whom he is clearly devoted.
 Heather was raised in America but they discovered quite recently that her grandparents lived in Shepherds Bush two doors along from Daltrey’s father and his six sisters.
 “Two doors,” he writes, dumbfounded by the coincidence.
 “What are the chances?”
 Throughout the book there are many touching references to Heather, the implication being that without her Daltrey’s life would have been immeasurably poorer.

 But back to The Who.
 Aside from the perpetual chaos, much of it initiated by Moon, a running theme is the group’s finances, with Daltrey at pains to emphasise that he (and Entwistle and Moon but not songwriter Townshend) were nowhere near as rich as the world imagined them to be.
 This is partly due to Moon’s behaviour on the road, where Daltrey limits himself to one hamburger a day in the vain hope that at the end of a tour he’ll be able to bring home some money for Heather, but mainly due to the profligacy of Who managers Kit Lambert and Chris Stamp.
 While acknowledging their debt to the partnership in the group’s early days, Daltrey spares no sentiment when it comes to castigating them for subsequently helping themselves to vast sums that by rights ought to have been banked by the members of the band: “If it had been up to me, we would have got rid of Kit and Chris sooner,” he writes.
 “We would have got rid of them the moment I knew for a fact they were ripping us off.
 I knew they were shifty for years…” Later on he lays into the movie Lambert & Stamp for glossing over their dishonesty, and into Stamp for never admitting the duplicity even after they became friends in later years.